GursheeshSingh/creditcard_slider/README.md

 You can also specify initial card index to appear in slider

-initialCard is 0 index based
+* initialCard is 0 index based
+* If not specified, initialCard is 0

       @override
       Widget build(BuildContext context) {